 An education loan is a form of financial aid that must be repaid, with interest.
-Education loans come in three major categories: student loans (Direct and Perkins), parent loans (PLUS), and private student loans (also called alternative student loans).
+Education loans come in three major categories: undergraduate student loans, parent loans for undergraduate students (PLUS), and graduate student loans.

-Eligibility for Federal loans is determined by the Free Application for Federal Student Aid (FAFSA).
+Eligibility for federal loans requires a completed Free Application for Federal Student Aid (FAFSA).

-Private loans are available to students who are not eligible for federal loans or who need assistance beyond their financial aid award.
+Private loans are available to all students regardless of financial aid eligibility.
 These loans are made through banks, credit unions, or other financial institutions and are subject to the lending institution’s terms.
-However, these loans typically have higher annual and maximum loan limits.
-We encourage you to first apply for Title IV aid through the Free Application for Federal Student Aid (FAFSA) since the terms and conditions of federal student loans will be significantly better than those for private loans.
+Many private lenders allow students to be the primary borrower with a creditworthy cosigner.
+We encourage you to consider first apply for Title IV aid through the Free Application for Federal Student Aid (FAFSA) since the terms and conditions of federal student loans will be significantly better than those for private loans.

 Private loan lenders set their own rates, fees, and terms based on borrower and/or cosigner credit worthiness.
 When you enter into an agreement with a private loan provider, you should review all loan disclosures for a complete understanding of your loan and repayment options.